 How will we use your personal data?

-DCC is working with partners such as Babcock Learning and Development Partnership, the Devon Children and Families Alliance and other primary care organisations such as GPs and hospital trusts nationwide to deliver health and care services.
+We are working with partners such as Babcock Learning and Development Partnership, the Devon Children and Families Alliance and other primary care organisations such as GPs and hospital trusts nationwide to deliver health and care services.
 As part of a multi-agency approach, we may share personal data about patients to improve care for children, young people, patients and the public.

 Whenever you use a health or care service offered by DCC, important information about you or your child/children is collected to help ensure you/they get the best possible care and treatment.